ubolonton/emacs-module-rs/guide/src/errors.md

 Note the use of `unsafe` to extract the error symbol as a `Value`.
 The reason is that, `ErrorKind::Signal` is marked `Send+Sync`, for compatibility with `failure`, while `Value` is lifetime-bound by `env`.
 The `unsafe` contract here requires the error being handled (and its `TempValue`) to come from this `env`, not from another thread, or from a global/thread-local storage.

+### Catching Values Thrown by Lisp

+This is similar to handling Lisp errors.
+The only difference is `ErrorKind::Throw` being used instead of `ErrorKind::Signal`.

 ## Handling Rust errors in Lisp

 In addition to [standard errors](https://www.gnu.org/software/emacs/manual/html_node/elisp/Standard-Errors.html), Rust module functions can signal Rust-specific errors, which can also be handled by `condition-case`: